 This post is sponsored by COSORI.
 Please read the full disclosure below.

-The handles are made of hard plastic and remain cool during the entire cooking process.
 While the tempered glass lid seems to be very durable, the stainless steel inner pot is what impressed me the most.
-It has some weight to it which suggests it is of good quality and won’t get deformed or dented easily if you ever drop it.
+It has some weight to it which suggests it is of good quality and won’t be deformed or dented easily if you ever drop it.
+Even when I accidentally scorched food, soaking the pot for half an hour brought it back to new, no harsh scrubbing was required.

 Pressure Cooker Black Bean Stew